szabgab/rust.code-maven.com/pages/rocket-echo-post.md

 ![](examples/rocket/echo-post/templates/index.html.tera)

 The other one is for the page where we'll echo back the text the user sent.
+It has a single placeholder for a field called `text`.

 ![](examples/rocket/echo-post/templates/echo.html.tera)